Questions Answered About Criminal Law in Los Angeles

 If you are being investigated for a crime, it is important to consult with a criminal defense attorney before agreeing to take a lie detector test.
 An attorney can provide guidance on how to protect your rights and interests, and can help you determine if it is in your best interest to take a lie detector test.

-Do I need an attorney if I’m being investigated but am innocent?
+Do I need a criminal defense attorney if I’m being investigated but am innocent?

 Some might balk because of the costs they associate with hiring an attorney.
 But the costs of hiring a lawyer are FAR lower than the costs of a conviction on your record, or the time lost with your family or time lost working because you are incarcerated.